ONSgeo/geospatial-training/_docs/make_a_good_map.md

 When arranging items around the map, be sure to keep the focus on the map itself.
 Generally the map should take up the most area with other features like text, legend, scale being placed arond or on the map without covering data.
 For items placed outside of the main map area, these should be placed such that they follow the 'reading order': look at the map, then refer to descriptions and other items after.
 Items placed in the map area need to be unintrusive but clear for example a scale should be place such that it's on the map for direct reference but is not intruding upon key map features like coloured areas or labels.

+### Telling a Story

+Finally, we come to a crucial question you should ask youself when designing your map.
+The rest of this tutorial has guided you in creating a map which accurately displays data and is easy to interpret.
+While making a visualisation, however, there is always room for changes beyond the suggestions here, depending on what story you are trying to tell with the map.
+Ultimately, the map should clearly convey what the data means within a geographic context.
+Not all data necessarily needs a map, but a great map with a good story can often make a stronger point than the raw data or a series of graphs on their own.

+So while designing your map, continuously ask "What story am I trying to tell?
+Does this map succeed in tellng it?".
+A good map will achieve this through a good balance of accuracy and aesthetics.

 ## Exercise: Improving a Bad Map